OpenUniversity/lookingGlass/README.md

 <a name="mongofs"></a>
 # MongoFS
-should retrieve the value with placed with the highest _ts value.
+should retrieve the value with the highest _ts value.

 ```js
 util.seq([